I love beets.

 Melt butter over medium-high heat in a medium stockpot or Dutch oven.
 Add the onion.
 Saute until the onion is wilted, then add the garlic and cabbage.
 Continue cooking, stirring occasionally, until the cabbage is wilted.

-To serve, top with cultured sour cream and serve with rustic dumplings or boiled potatoes.
+To serve, top with sour cream and fresh dill fronds and serve with rustic dumplings or boiled potatoes.
 I also love it as a first course or a side on the holiday table at Thanksgiving or Christmas.

 I found your post via Real Food Wednesday and added it to the bottom of my post: http://www.lonehomeranger.com/2012/01/beekman-cooking-challenge.html.